Tostapunk/PC-Control-telegram-bot/README.md

 ## Set the permissions

+**The first user registered into the database will have admin permissions by default.**\
 Click the "Change user permissions" button to add or remove someone from the allowed users.\
 Just insert the wanted Telegram username (write it without @) and select if you want to add the permissions or remove them